Connecting health securely

 How the electronic patient record (EPR) works

-The EPR providers are organizational associations of healthcare professionals and their facilities – also known as core communities.
+The EPR providers are organizational associations of healthcare professionals and their facilities – also known as reference communities.

-EPRs are introduced incrementally: first, a specific core community is certified.
-Next, patients living within the catchment area of the core community can open their own personal EPR.
+EPRs are introduced incrementally: first, a specific reference community is certified.
+Next, patients living within the catchment area of the reference community can open their own personal EPR.
 The benefits of EPRs can only be enjoyed by all parties if they are implemented by patients, healthcare professionals and their healthcare institutions alike.

 The benefits of a personal EPR at a glance